daimiura/OmronPID/README.md

 ## 3.2. .exe user
 You can use OmronPID.exe if only you download the [release directory](https://github.com/daimiura/OmronPID).
 At first, connect E5CC to PC via USB cable.
 Then execute OmronPID.exe.
-If you have problems, it can be not exist dll files.he error messages show the dll files you need.
+If you have problems, it can be not exist dll files.
+The error messages show the dll files you need.
 After installing Qt5, copy the files from
 ```bash
 C/Qt/5.15.2/mingw81_64/bin/
 ```